-- 7. If you are removing another SSA disk drive, return to step 2 on page 5-88. - 8.
-If you are installing another SSA disk drive in bank C, D, or E, go to "Installing a SSA Disk Drive in Bank C, D, or E." on page 5-55. - 9.
+- 7. If you are removing another disk drive, return to "Installing Disk Drives into the Hot-Swap Bays" on page 5-3. - 8.
+If you are installing another disk drive or carrier blank in bank C or D, go to "Removing Disk Drives from the Hot-Swap Bays" on page 5-6. - 9.
 Go to Table A-2 on page A-4 and update the drive information; then return here to determine your next step. - 10.
-If you have other procedures to perform, refer to "Option List" on page 5-17. - 11.
-If you do not have any other procedures to perform, replace the covers as described in "Replacing the Front Covers" on page 5-93.
+If you do not have any other procedures to perform, replace the disk drive cover that you removed earlier.